 The VITC reader always uses the data read from the first VITC line, if it is OK.
 Otherwise it will use the data read from the second VITC line, if that is OK.
-If both lines are bad, the "VITC OK" time code status bit will be set to 0.
+If both lines are bad, the "VITC OK" time code status bit will be set to 0, and the LTC generator will create the next LTC data frame by itself.